DuBois, Pennsylvania: Geography

 DuBois is located in northwestern Clearfield County at (41.120304, -78.761962).
-It is surrounded by Sandy Township.
+Pre-2026 consolidation it was surrounded by Sandy Township.
 It is bordered to the southwest by the community of Sandy and to the southeast by the community of Oklahoma.

 According to the U.S. Census Bureau, the city has an area of 8.3 sqkm, of which 8.2 sqkm is land and 0.1 sqkm, or 1.24%, is water.
 Sandy Lick Creek flows through the city from east to west.
 It is a tributary of Redbank Creek, part of the Allegheny River/Ohio River basin.

 Climate

 DuBois has a humid continental climate (Köppen Dfb).
 Winters are cold with periods of heavy snowfall, while summers are warm and humid.
 The monthly daily average temperature in July is 68.5 °F, while the same figure for January is 23.6 °F; the annual mean is 47.0 °F.